 That was one of the many things planned when my parents were visiting me this summer.
-The idea was using one stopover provided by KLM’s flight ( Sao Paulo – Amsterdam- Sao Paulo) to stay 20-something hours in the city.
+The idea was to use one stopover provided by KLM’s flight ( Sao Paulo – Amsterdam- Sao Paulo) to stay 20-something hours in the city.

 But I have managed to find a cheap hotel in the city.
 Something that is not that easy in the middle of the summer in Europe.